- Publications and resources

 Examples relating to instrument proficiency checks

 Irene holds an instrument rating, single-engine aeroplane instrument endorsement (IR-SEA) and IAP2D instrument endorsement (IAP2D).
-Her last instrument proficiency check was done in a cessna 210 on 4 December 2014 (it expires 31 December 2015).
+Her last instrument proficiency check was done in a Cessna 210 on 4 December 2017 (it expires 31 December 2017).

 Are there other ways of satisfying the instrument proficiency check requirement?